 It is slightly abrasive to teeth and can damage the teeth especially if used with vigorous brushing technique.

 Do not use baking soda if you have braces.
 It can soften the glue.

 Salt crystals can scratch the enamel.
-Make sure to let the salt dissolve in the water before using it (kinda looses the point of using the salt, doesn’t it?).
+Make sure to let the salt dissolve in the water before using it (kinda looses the point of using it, doesn’t it?).

 Hydrogen Peroxide is the only known substance that removes deep stains.
-It doesn’t remove the surface stains so a scale and polish is normally needed prior to the whitening.
+It doesn’t remove the surface stains so scaling and polishing is normally needed prior the whitening.

-There are products over the counter (OTC) that contains hydrogen peroxide but these should be used under a supervision of a dentist as the excessive use of hydrogen peroxide will weaken the enamel.
+There are products over the counter (OTC) that contains hydrogen peroxide but these should be used under a supervision of a dentist as the excessive use of hydrogen peroxide will weaken the enamel permanently.